Business, consulting and management jobs

 Office manager

-Also known as business, administrative or operations managers, office managers are responsible for organising the administrative activities that facilitate the smooth running of an office.
+Also known as business, administrative, or operations managers, office managers are responsible for organising the administrative activities that facilitate an office's smooth running.

 For further information, see office manager.